nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    typing `add` and pressing <kbd>Enter</kbd>  will allow you to start adding information to the database.

-**NOTE:** Please refer to the features below for details of each command.
+:bulb: Please refer to the features below for details of each command.

 ----